Puerto Cabezas and the Region Autonoma del Atlantico Norte, Nicaragua.

 Welcome to Nicaragua.

-Not long into the ride, I met Stefan, a Romanian motorbiker who'd travelled down from Canada.
-We'd first bumped into each other in La Ceiba, from where he'd taken a cargo boat to Puerto Lempira.
-We ended camping out together or staying in the same cheap digs for the next few days.
+Not long into the ride, I met Stefan, a Romanian motorbiker who’d travelled down from Canada.
+We’d first bumped into each other in La Ceiba, from where he’d taken a cargo boat to Puerto Lempira.
+We ended camping out together and staying in the same cheap digs for the next few days.

 DSC_0335.jpg